SAVE THE DATE! | 8th - 10th August 2025 | Click here to register for updates REGISTER NOW

 Biography

 I was born and brought up in Barbados, but having lived in Britain for the past 40 years, I now see Pembrokeshire and Llangwm as my spiritual home.
 I am a scientist by trade, and am an amateur artist in the fullest sense as I paint for pleasure rather than hoping to earn my daily crust.
 I have mainly painted in watercolours, although I have also worked in acrylics and recently oils.
 Plein Air painting has always been my passion, and I have no 'studio' to share with you.
-I would however like to invite you to join me at Black Tar Beach during the festival where I will be capturing the Cleddau Waterway in a loose and immediate style using watercolours.
+I would however like to invite you to join me at the pop-up studio by the Big Marquee during the festival where I will be capturing the Llangwm landscape in a loose and immediate style using watercolours.

 Full Info